awslabs/amazon-s3-find-and-forget/docs/LOCAL_DEVELOPMENT.md

 The following commands are available for running tests:

 - `make test`: Run all unit and acceptance tests for the backend and frontend
 - `make test-acceptance`: Run all backend task acceptance tests
+- `make test-cfn`: Run CloudFormation related unit tests
 - `make test-unit`: Run all backend task unit tests
 - `make test-frontend`: Run all frontend tests